 2. Get Real Insight Into Your Learners, Courses, and Teachers

 Learning management systems like Moodle and Totara Learn generate mountains of data but typically have limited reporting and analytics capabilities.
 Moodle only enables the ability to generate standards reports for certain subsets of data, but not all of it.
 Many companies choose to extend these stock capabilities by adopting a tool such as Zoola Analytics to gain access to ALL of the learning data in their LMS.

-With Zoola Analytics it is possible to:
+With Lambda Analytics (aka Zoola Analytics or Zoola) it is possible to: